iht/elastic2bq/README.md

 You will need Java 17 to compile and run the pipeline and the utility.

-For the build process, you need Maven.
+For the build process, you need Gradle.
+Run the following script, and it should install all the required Gradle dependencies if you don't have them already:

-If you have both installed, just run:

-`mvn package`
+`./gradlew build`

-This will create a package of name `elastic2bq-bundled-0.1-SNAPSHOT.jar` in the `target/` subdirectory.
+This will create a package of name `elastic2bq-<COMMIT_HASH>-SNAPSHOT.jar` in the `build/` subdirectory.

 ## Schema inference utility